Learning to Fuse Asymmetric Feature Maps in Siamese Trackers: Method

-where $\mathbf{\bar{x}}_i$ is a window of $\mathbf{\bar{x}}$, $\theta_z$ is the kernel applied to $\mathbf{\bar{z}}$, and $\theta_x$ is that applied to $\mathbf{\bar{x}}$.
-After the convolution operation, the result $\mathbf{v}_i$ has a shape of $P \times 1 \times 1$.
-The left side of Eq. \ref{eq:v_i} is a convolution on a concatenated feature map of $\mathbf{\bar{z}}$ and $\mathbf{\bar{x}}_i$, and it is equivalent to the right side, {\it i.e.}, two independent convolutions and a summation.
-Next, we collect the features of all windows inside $\mathbf{\bar{x}}$ to formulate a new feature map $\mathbf{v}$, as follows: where $+_b$ is a summation with broadcasting.
-We utilize the broadcasting method since it efficiently conducts arithmetic operations on matrices with different shapes and is widely available in scientific computing packages, including Numpy~\cite{numpy} and Pytorch~\cite{steiner2019pytorch}. {Through broadcasting, engines allow the dimensions of arrays to differ.
-Specifically, arrays with smaller sizes are virtually duplicated (that is, without copying any data in the memory and thus introducing little computational burden), so that the shapes of the operands match\cite{numpy}}.
-Moreover, all sub-windows inside $\mathbf{\bar{x}}$ share the same convolution.
-Therefore, we replace $\{\theta_x * \mathbf{\bar{x}}_i |i\in[1, n]\}$ with $\theta_x * \mathbf{\bar{x}}$ for simplicity.\footnote{Details are provided in the supplementary material.} In this way, we perform a convolution operation on two feature maps with different shapes, simultaneously.
-After applying a ReLU activation function, we obtain a new fusion $f( \mathbf{\bar{z}}, \mathbf{\bar{x}}; \theta_{ac})$ which can be optimized during training: As discussed earlier, our AC benefits from the offline training and alleviates the limitations of DW-XCorr.
+As discussed earlier, our AC benefits from the offline training and alleviates the limitations of DW-XCorr.
 To demonstrate that AC produces more discriminative features for the targets and distractors than XCorr, we perform an experiment in which we compute the cosine similarity between targets and distractors based on the AC and XCorr feature maps, respectively on 50k different image pairs from the LaSOT dataset.
 We set the target to be at the center of the search region and select the features located at the center of the AC and DW-XCorr maps to represent it.
 Then, we find the maximum response outside the b-box region and select features at this point to represent the distractor.
 Finally, the cosine similarity between the target and distractor features is computed to evaluate the discriminative ability of AC and DW-XCorr.
 Fig.~\ref{Fig:2}a shows that AC maps are less affected by distractors, producing more discriminative features, compared to DW-XCorr.
 Fig.~\ref{Fig:2}b shows a similar comparison but from a different perspective, where cosine similarity is replaced with the euclidean distance.
 Here, the correlation feature maps are first normalized between [0,1] and then the Euclidean distance is computed between targets and distractors.
 Further, AC maps contain more semantic information than DW-XCorr, as shown earlier in Fig.~\ref{Fig:1}b.
 We also validate, on same 50k image pairs from LaSOT, that AC channels provide more diversity when extracting correlation information, compared to DW-XCorr.
 We first normalize AC and DW-XCorr by dividing them by their global maximum value, and then calculate maximum values of each channel.
 Finally, average values over all channels are used to draw a comparison, shown in Fig.~\ref{Fig:2}c.
-Lastly, AC maps suppresses influence of irrelevant background better, compared to DW-XCorr, as shown earlier in Fig.~\ref{Fig:1}f.\footnote{Additional results are provided in the supplementary material.} This helps RPN headers to more accurately predict the b-boxes.
+Lastly, AC maps suppresses influence of irrelevant background better, compared to DW-XCorr, as shown earlier in Fig.~\ref{Fig:1}f.
+This helps RPN heads to more accurately predict the b-boxes.